5 March 2012

 "Overall, increasing cycling in our cities is beneficial both to the individual and to the city but the risk of injury remains a major deterrent.

-Penny Knight, Partner at law firm Leigh Day & Co and head of the firm's cycle team which represents British Cycling said:
+Penny Knight, a partner at law firm Leigh Day & Co which represents British Cycling said:

 "The recent upsurge in the popularity of cycling coupled with a rising number of deaths and injury on the UK's roads is thankfully making everyone sit up and take notice.
 How can we promote a sport in which we are the leading nation if the roads and vehicles are not designed for the safety of all.